 Responding to mounting evidence that many employers nationwide have misclassified employees as 1099 contractors as a cost-saving measure, state and federal labor departments, the IRS and plaintiffs’ class action lawyers have taken aim at companies believed to be misclassifying employees.
 In addition, state and federal legislatures, often at the behest of unions, have been active in seeking to curtail the use of independent contractors by changing the legal standards for determining who is an employee and who is an independent contractor, as well as increasing the penalties for misclassifying employees as independent contractors.

-These initiatives, each of which are described in more detail below, have increased the need for companies that use independent contractors to examine closely the structure, documentation and implementation of their business models and to take sophisticated action to legitimately enhance their independent contractor compliance and minimize or eliminate their exposure to misclassification liability.
+These initiatives have increased the need for companies that use independent contractors to examine closely the structure, documentation and implementation of their business models and to take sophisticated action to legitimately enhance their independent contractor compliance and minimize or eliminate their exposure to misclassification liability.

-In 2010, Pepper Hamilton established its Independent Contractor Misclassification and Compliance Practice Group to help employers meet these various legal challenges to the valid use of independent contractors and other types of contingent workers.
-The practice team has focused, from its inception, on the interrelated legal issues involving independent contractors by using an interdisciplinary approach, along with proprietary tools and techniques, to both diagnose and enhance companies' compliance with independent contractor laws and defend businesses caught in the misclassification crackdown.
+Pepper helps employers meet these various legal challenges to the valid use of independent contractors and other types of contingent workers.
+We focus on the interrelated legal issues involving independent contractors by using an interdisciplinary approach to both diagnose and enhance companies’ compliance with independent contractor laws and defend businesses caught in the misclassification crackdown.

 Our lawyers understand that an audit by an unemployment or workers’ compensation agency of a company’s use of independent contractors also may lead to legal challenges to a company’s tax and employee benefits practices, and vice-versa.
-When asked by clients to enhance their compliance with independent contractor laws, we examine the issues and propose compliance measures, including alternatives, in all related legal disciplines – labor/employment, tax and employee benefits – using our proprietary “IC Diagnostics™” process, based on continually updated legal research covering federal law and the laws in nearly every state.
+When asked by clients to enhance their compliance with independent contractor laws, we examine the issues and propose compliance measures, including alternatives, in all related legal disciplines – labor/employment, tax and employee benefits – in a process based on continually updated legal research covering federal law and the laws in nearly every state.
 Our practice is nationwide and, where applicable, we work with lawyers in specific states.